Tamsin Greenway: Surrey Storm

 Between 2010 and 2015, Greenway played for Surrey Storm.
 Greenway served Surrey Storm as team captain, player/coach and director of netball.
 Under her leadership Surrey Storm played in five out of the six Netball Superleague grand finals between 2011 and 2016.
 After finishing as runners up in the first three, Surrey Storm won their first Netball Superleague title in 2015 and then retained the title in 2016.
 In 2015, Greenway initially announced she was retiring as a player.

 Wasps

 In 2016, Greenway was appointed as the first director of netball for new Netball Superleague franchise, Wasps.
 Greenway guided Wasps to two successive Superleague titles in 2017 and 2018.
 She also came out of retirement as a player and played in two further grands finals.
-Her Wasps team mates included Rachel Dunn, Bongiwe Msomi, Natalie Haythornthwaite, Samantha May and Jade Clarke.
+Her Wasps teammates included Rachel Dunn, Bongiwe Msomi, Natalie Haythornthwaite, Samantha May and Jade Clarke.
 In July 2018, Greenway announced she was stepping down as Wasps director of netball.